 The employer must then submit the withholding and contribution amount to the IRS based on the employer’s total amount of tax liability for the withholding period via electronic funds transfer (EFT).

 The United States is unique among advanced economies when it comes to annual leave, as there is no federal law entitling workers to any paid vacation time.
-Any paid leave contractually offered to an employee is entirely at the employer’s discretion.
-Even the US’s ten days of national holidays each year do not entitle employees to paid leave.
-However, there are suggestions that this may change in certain parts of the US.
-In 2019, New York City mayor Bill de Blasio put forward a proposal to give workers a legal right to ten days’ paid vacation a year.
+Additionally, there are very few laws regarding paid leave, even at state level, so any paid leave contractually offered to an employee is entirely at the employer’s discretion.
+Even the US’s nine days of national holidays each year (and its huge array of holidays served across different states) do not entitle employees to paid leave

 The Family Medical Leave Act (FMLA) allows for up to 12 weeks of maternity leave for women working in public bodies, schools or organizations of 50 people or more.
 This leave is unpaid, and again the United States is one of the only countries in the world that does not legally mandate paid maternity leave.
 Furthermore, there is no legal right to paternity leave - paid or unpaid - yet many employers voluntarily choose to offer paid maternity and paternity leave provisions for their employees.